 - Upon receipt of confirmation of testing plans, instructors are required to submit the exam in accessible PDF format via email to MRajbanshi@goodwin.edu with the Test Administration form

-- Students are required to email testing appointment request to TestingCenter@Goodwin.edu to schedule your exams at least 7 days in advance (that includes regular semester exams and quizzes AND finals).
-If you need to schedule an exam that is less than one week away, please contact Megan Rajbanshi, Coordinator of AccessAbility Services to discuss proctor/space availability or online proctoring options.
+- Students are required to email testing appointment request to TestingCenter@Goodwin.edu to schedule your exams at least 5 days in advance (that includes regular semester exams and quizzes AND finals).
+If you need to schedule an exam that is less than one week away, please contact Megan Rajbanshi, Manager of AccessAbility Services and the Testing Center to discuss availability.

 - Student and Faculty will receive a confirmation email once student’s exam has been scheduled and all exam materials have been received.